railslove/cmxl/README.md

 ```

 Every object responds to `to_h` and let's you easily convert the data to a hash.
-Also every object responds to `to_json` which lets you easily represent the statements as JSON with your favorit JSON library.
+Also every object responds to `to_json` which lets you easily represent the statements as JSON with your favorite JSON library.

-#### A note about encoding and file wirednesses
+#### A note about encoding and file weirdnesses

 You probably will encounter encoding issues (hey, you are building banking applications!).
-We try to handle encoding and format wirednesses as much as possible.
+We try to handle encoding and format weirdnesses as much as possible.
 If no encoding is passed we try to guess the encoding of the data and convert it to UTF8.
-In the likely case that you encouter encoding issues you can pass encoding options to the `Cmxl.parse(<string>, <options hash>)` it accepts the same options as [String#encode](http://ruby-doc.org/core-2.1.3/String.html#method-i-encode)
+In the likely case that you encounter encoding issues you can pass encoding options to `Cmxl.parse(<string>, <options hash>)`.
+It accepts the same options as [String#encode](http://ruby-doc.org/core-2.1.3/String.html#method-i-encode)
-If that fails try to motify the file before you pass it to the parser - and please create an issue.
+If that fails, try to modify the file before you pass it to the parser - and please create an issue.

 ### MT940 SWIFT header data